psyoptix/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   - `B` : generator of group `G`
   - `2n` : length in octets (rounded to nearest even integer) of encoding of a field element in `F`
-  - `ptLen` : length, in octets, of a point encoded as an octet string
+  - `Np` : length, in octets, of a point encoded as an octet string
   - `hLen` : length, in octets, of hash function's output

 * Arithmetic Operators: